Alex Scott (racehorse trainer): Success

 In June 1988 Scott was offered the position of trainer at Sheikh Maktoum Al-Maktoum's Oak Stables in Newmarket.
-The previous trainer, Olivier Douieb, was had to return to France because of ill-health.
+The previous trainer, Olivier Douieb, had returned to France because of ill-health.
 Scott had been intending to set up on his own that year, buying Fitzroy House stables in Newmarket for that purpose.
 Sheikh Maktoum offered him the freedom to work for other owners and the chance to train a number of high-class horses, including Cadeaux Genereux, who finished first in the Prix de l'Abbaye at Longchamp but was disqualified after a stewards' inquiry.

 Scott quickly established a reputation as one of the leading young Flat trainers in Britain.
 In his first season, 1989, Cadeaux Genereux won two Group One sprints, the July Cup at Newmarket and the Nunthorpe Stakes at York.
 Two years later Scott won the Breeders' Cup Sprint on the dirt track at Churchill Downs, Kentucky, with Sheikh Albadou.
 Victory in that race made Sheikh Albadou one of only two British-trained winners in the history of the Breeders' Cup and the only British winner on a dirt track.
 Scott had trained his horse on a sand-and-fiber surface for the previous five months to prepare for the race.

 1991 was also the year in which Scott won his first Classic race with Possessive Dancer's victory in the Irish Oaks at The Curragh.
 The following season Sheikh Albadou returned to win the King's Stand Stakes at Royal Ascot and the Haydock Sprint Cup, giving him career winnings of $1.23 million, while there was also success for Fraam in the Golden Mile at Goodwood.